CodeYu001/Create-a-fishnet-of-an-area/README.md

 # Create-a-fishnet-of-an-area
-Create a fishnet over an area.
-Divide polygons into grids and generate the shapefile
+Given a boundary of an area (shapefile), this python script creates a fishnet consisting of grids with a specified unit size over the entire area.

+Input: a boundary shapefile, the size of the square grids

+Output: a polygon shapefile comprising a group of square grids is created.